 Letter from the Editor

-Politics dominates the headlines and understanding its dynamics is essential to informed citizenship.
+Politics dominates the headlines, and understanding its dynamics is essential to informed citizenship.
 The study of politics examines individuals and governments, and their interactions whether they are local, national, or international.
 Researchers of politics study a wide range of topics, including the bases of authority, liberty, and justice and variations in political processes, political systems, and political behavior.

 The study of politics is highly pluralistic in topics, approaches, methodologies.
 Many political scientists investigate how beliefs and interests are formed and expressed, whether they result in cooperation or conflict, how various incentives and institutions mediate political activities, and the generation and implications of governmental policies.
-These and other issues are examined using humanistic and scientific perspectives and tools—ranging from normative inquiry, formal modeling, statistical analysis, experimental designs, and historical investigation.
+These and other issues are examined using humanistic and scientific perspectives and tools—ranging from normative inquiry to formal modeling, statistical analysis, experimental designs, and historical investigation.
 Students of politics shed light on many of the most pressing issues of the day, including environmental challenges, the benefits and costs of using force, the dynamics of electoral campaigns, and normative questions in politics.